The Serpent's Fall

 “Yes, Jack, I’m sure,” she replied with a grin, her cheeks tinged with a soft pink as she pulled away from his gaze.
 “I should get going.
 Looks like we’re in for some rain.”

 Jack studied her for a moment longer, then nodded.
-“Alright.
+“All right.
 But be careful, okay?”

-She gave him a playful salute before heading toward the door.
+She gave him a playful salute and headed for the door.
 “See you tomorrow, Jack.”

 “Stay safe,” he called after her.